gbganalyst/NFLT-journal/README.md

 # NFLT journal repository

-This repository contains the binary class, multi-class and regression datasets alongside with their R scripts to show empirically that the no free lunch theorem of statistical machine learning is indeed valid for every learning problem.
+This repository contains the binary class, multi-class, and regression datasets alongside the R scripts to show empirically that the no free lunch theorem of statistical machine learning is indeed valid for every learning problem.

 # Abstract